Commercial Lending Philadelphia PA logo

 Commercial Lending Philadelphia PA Review

 Customers Bank offers a comprehensive range of commercial lending products including short-term loans (18-month terms), long-term financing (10-25 year repayment options), business lines of credit, business credit cards, and SBA loans.
-They provide specialized financing for equipment purchases, real estate acquisition, working capital needs, facility expansion, and business acquisitions.
+They provide listed financing for equipment purchases, real estate acquisition, working capital needs, facility expansion, and business acquisitions.
 The company also offers venture banking for PE-backed startups, warehouse lending for mortgage companies, and industry-specific equipment financing solutions.

 As a commercial lender, Customers Bank's offerings are limited to business borrowers rather than personal consumers, and the website provides general educational information about commercial lending rather than specific approval rates, terms, or pricing details.
-The company directs inquiries through their contact system rather than offering transparent online application processes, which is typical for commercial lending institutions serving larger business accounts.
+The company directs inquiries through their contact system rather than offering listed online application processes, which is typical for commercial lending institutions serving larger business accounts.

 Services & Features